 How to access your/ your child’s records

-You can access the information we hold about you/ your child by writing to us at the address given below.
+You can access the information we hold about you/ your child by writing to us at the contact email address given below.

-Please apply in writing rather than by email, so that we receive an original signature to compare against the records we hold.
+Please attach a copy of a signed written document with your email application instead of writing your request in the body of th email, so that we receive an original signature to compare against the records we hold.